Check out these unique spots on Open Farm Day

-In its 30th year, Open Farm Day has more farms participating than ever, from Spiller Farm in Wells offering strawberry and raspberry picking, to Rabbit Hill Farm in Stonington with wine tasting, there are farms in all parts of the state.
+In its 30th year, Open Farm Day has more farms participating than ever in all parts of the state with all kinds of activities, from Spiller Farm in Wells offering strawberry and raspberry picking to Rabbit Hill Farm in Stonington holding wine tastings.

-Along with buying their products at farmers markets and local stores, celebrating Open Farm Day is a way to support Maine’s farmers.
-The following places offer particularly unique experiences.
+Along with buying their products at farmers markets and local stores, celebrating Open Farm Day is a way to support Maine’s farmers, and the following places offer particularly unique experiences.
+For more information and a map of all participating farms, go to maine.gov/dacf.

 COPPER TRAIL FARM